 Discarded old clothing made from synthetic materials are a part of the problem.
-We toss them in the trash, they go to a landfill and eventually the tiny particles of plastic find their way into the underground water, and one way or another into our bellies too, where they are deposited deep in our own tissues; where researchers are telling us they have a profoundly negative effect on our immune systems.
+We toss them in the trash, they go to a landfill and eventually the tiny particles of plastic find their way into the underground water; and one way or another into our bellies too, where they are deposited deep in our own tissues.
+Researchers are telling us that they have a profoundly negative effect on our immune systems.

-Like the very toxic herbicides used to kill the potato haulm and many grains before harvesting, we can't see that plastic in our water and salt, so we do not worry, but it is there poisoning both us and the planet.
+Like we are blind to the very toxic herbicides used to kill the potato haulm and many grains before harvesting, we can't see that plastic in our water and salt, so we do not worry; but they are both there poisoning us and the planet.

-This is true Cyan Zone issue; it is affecting both our well-being and Mother Earth profoundly.
+This is a true Cyan Zone issue; it is affecting both our well-being and that of Mother Earth profoundly.

 It is no coincidence that autoimmmune diseases have soared in the last fifty years, and we seem helpless in the face of the attack by the corona-virus.
 Part of the solution is not to be afraid to frequent the secondhand clothing shops.
 Here a man holds up a winter coat in excellent condition that has a R50 tag; about three dollars.

-Let us respect both the previous owner who donated it to the secondhand shop at the SPCA, and the man who is not too proud to do his shopping here.
+Let us respect both the previous owner who donated it to the secondhand store at the SPCA; and the man who is not too proud to do his shopping there.

 On a personal note, I do almost all my own shopping for clothes at this outlet.
-It saves me a huge amount of time, and money; the only problem is that much of my clothing now has the buttons on the wrong side!
+It saves me a huge amount of time and money; the only problem is that many of my garments now have the buttons on the wrong side!